 John was man in his late eighties but still very spry.
 He had a weird sense of humor, which was probably a good thing because his wife seemed to have none at all.
 She was a surly woman who I never saw smile; John was never without one.

 John was a rifle bearer for the Honor Guard.
 One day after performing their duties, the members of the Honor Guard were returning to the post to have a few drinks together, as was their custom.

 The crack of the rifle echoed through the hall.
 If you’ve never heard a rifle discharged in a building, it’s loud.
 Beer flew into air, drinks were spilled, people scattered, some hit the floor.
 Even though I knew it was only a blank, it was still jarring to have a weapon discharged in your general direction.

-John was reprimanded by the post but that didn’t bother him.
+John was reprimanded by the post, but that didn’t bother him.
 In fact, I’m not sure I ever saw anything bother him.

 John was there that day on June 6th 1944.
 It’s estimated that 2,500 allied soldiers lost their lives on D-Day… but John didn’t.
 He had to hang around long enough to nearly scare me to death.

-So heading into this Memorial Day weekend, I’m dedicating this blog post to John and every other veteran who is no longer with us.
+So heading into this Memorial Day weekend, I’m dedicating this blog post to Jack, John and every other veteran who is no longer with us.